willstepp/writings/joseph-the-son/jts.md

 At the moment Beth was sweeping the floor.
 She moved around the room as if dancing with a partner, enjoying the work, humming a song that had no words or melody.
 Just a song.
 Lizzie and Joseph joined her in singing the wordless song, each involved in their own task.
 Joseph was peeling potatoes for the roast and Lizzie was picking up her toys and placing them in the plastic box next to the window.

 Joseph saw how happy his mother was.
 It had been a long time since she was in a mood like this.
+It made him angry in a way he could not understand.
 He was halfway through peeling the potatoes when he cut his thumb on the paring knife and winced.
 But he hid it from the rest of them and just ran water over it until the bleeding stopped.
 When he finished with the potatoes he chopped them in quarters and set them in the pan with the carrots and onions, all around the large roast which was salted and peppered.
 He showed his mother and she opened the stove door and slid it in and turned the knob on the timer for ninety minutes.

 Then he helped his sister pick up toys because she was not doing a very good job.
 Once all the toys were in the box Beth asked Joseph to help clean up Beth and help her put on the red dress she had washed and ironed.
 Then Beth went to get ready.